-Mount Sinai Hospital of Queens Bills FAQ
+Mount Sinai Queens Bills FAQ

-The staff at Mount Sinai Hospital of Queens strives to make patients and their family and friends feel welcome and comfortable during their stay.
+The staff at Mount Sinai Queens strives to make patients and their family and friends feel welcome and comfortable during their stay.
 We also want to alleviate any billing concerns you may have.

 Please review the following Frequently Asked Questions about hospital bills.
-If you still have questions at any time about your bills, your insurance, or your ability to pay, please call the Mount Sinai Hospital of Queens Patient Financial Services Office at 718-906-6250, Monday through Friday from 8:00 A.M. to 4:30 P.M.
+If you still have questions at any time about your bills, your insurance, or your ability to pay, please call the Mount Sinai Queens Patient Financial Services Office at 718-906-6250, Monday through Friday from 8:00 A.M. to 4:30 P.M.

 What bills can I expect from the hospital?

-Each time you receive care at Mount Sinai Hospital of Queens, or your doctor sends a lab or pathology specimen to Mount Sinai Hospital of Queens, a new account will be opened.
+Each time you receive care at Mount Sinai Queens, or your doctor sends a lab or pathology specimen to Mount Sinai Queens, a new account will be opened.
 Each account generally ties to a date of service.
 Except in cases of ongoing therapy services, insurance companies and the hospital have agreed to create a new account and submit separate claims for each visit to simplify billing and payment accounting.
 Your hospital bill will include a detailed description of the services provided.

 When should I expect my hospital bill?